luopio/foghorn/README.md

 # Foghorn

-Watches your database for changes and notifies listening clients through websockets.
+Watches your Postgres database for changes (using NOTIFY) and notifies listening clients through websockets (using Cowboy).

 ## Installation